usnistgov/FIPS201/_FIPS201/authentication.md

 - usable with contact card readers and contactless card readers that support the virtual contact interface.

-[^pivpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
+[^pivpath]: Path validation should be configured to specify which policy OIDs are trusted.
 The policy OID for the PIV authentication certificate is `id-fpki-common-authentication`.

 #### 6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK) {#s-6-2-3-2}